livecycle/preevy/site/docs/ci/example-github-actions.md

 ## Running Preevy

-It's a good practice to use a fixed node version, you can do it with the [Setup Node.js environment](https://github.com/marketplace/actions/setup-node-js-environment) action:
+It's good practice to explicitly set the node version, you can do it with the [Setup Node.js environment](https://github.com/marketplace/actions/setup-node-js-environment) action:

 ```yaml
 - uses: actions/setup-node@v3